I recently picked up a slide brake for my longboard; my inspirations for doing so included:

 The slide brake was an excellent purchase.
 It is simple, elegant and it works exactly as advertised.
 Additionally, there is hardly any learning curve if you are already used to dragging your foot or toe to brake.
 I installed the brake in a location such that I can simply pivot my right foot and press down to engage it.

-Most importantly, I’ve longboarded many times and my second pair of Arabicas are still in perfect condition.
+Most importantly, I’ve longboarded many times and my skate shoes are still in perfect condition.
 Mission accomplished!

 The brake pad appears to wear more slowly than the sole of the shoes did, so in the long run, this brake should be a cheaper option as well.
-Replacement brake pads are ~$15 USD at the time of writing, which is slightly cheaper than replacing Harsh Arabicas and much cheaper than replacing Vans.
+Replacement brake pads are ~$15 USD at the time of writing, which is cheaper than replacing most skate shoes.